federicomartini/ND073-C3-Build-AI-Enriched-Corporate-Training-Catalog/README.md

-Fork this repository to complete the Building an AI Enriched Corporate Training Catalog Project
+Starter Code for Building an AI Enriched Corporate Training Catalog